qris/nodeflow/README.md

 	npm install

+To run the built-in RabbitMQ client and WebSocket server, to receive messages from pmacct and forward them to connected in-browser clients:

+	grunt server

-To lint, run tests, and build `browser/dist/NodeFlow.standalone.js`:
+To lint and start the server:

 	grunt

-To run the built-in HTTP server (not working?):

-	grunt server

-To run the build-in RabbitMQ client and WebSocket server, to receive messages from pmacct and forward them to connected in-browser clients:

-	nodejs lib/NodeFlow/Server.js

-Then you can connect to this server using your browser, and receive Netflow messages from pmacct, at this URL:
+After starting the server, you can connect to this server using your browser with the test client, and see Netflow messages from pmacct on the console, by visiting this URL:

 * http://localhost:8080/sockjs-client.html